 - Andes mints and whip cream for garnish

-Microwave 1/3-cup water for 2 and 1/2 minutes.
-Remove from microwave and add to JELL-O, whisk until JELL-O is dissolved.
-Let cool about 2 minutes.
+Microwave 1/3-cup of water for 2 and 1/2 minutes.
+Remove from the microwave and add to gelatin.
+Whisk until the gelatin is dissolved.
+Let cool for about 2 minutes.
 In a separate bowl, fold together both tubs of Cool Whip.
-Fold in the Jello mixture, use a spatula to mix Jello and Cool Whip.
-Pour into prepared graham cracker crust.
-Garnish with whip cream and crushed Andes mints.
+Fold in the gelatin mixture.
+Use a spatula to mix the gelatin and Cool Whip.
+Pour into a prepared graham cracker crust.
+Garnish with whipped cream and crushed Andes mints.

 - 1 bag popcorn

 Make one bag of popcorn according to the directions on the package.
 Once popped, place the popcorn in a large bowl.
 Melt the candy melts in 30-second intervals, stirring until completely melted.
 Then, mix the melted vanilla candy with the popped popcorn carefully while using a spatula.
 Once covered, mix in the pretzels, M&M's and sprinkles.
 Place parchment paper on a large cookie sheet.
 Then lay the mixed popcorn flat on the parchment paper and allow it to harden about 30 minutes at room temperature or place in the refrigerator.

 - 1 package peppermint candy (crushed)

 Melt white candy melts in the microwave, stirring every 30 seconds until fully melted.
 Unwrap the peppermint candies, place in a bag and crush the peppermints with a rolling pin.
 Dip half of the Oreo cookie (or whole if preferred) in the melted white candy.
 Then, sprinkle with crushed peppermint.
 Place coated cookies on parchment paper and allow to harden for about 30 minutes.
 And voila - a festive holiday version of this beloved creme-filled cookie!